voipxp/testing/GRAPHQL-NOTES.md

 ### TODO

+- things calling @/api
-- any API mutations with graphql queries left?
+- any API mutations in angular with graphql queries?
 - Branding modules, application, ...
-- things calling @/api
 - any other things that could use caching

-- Figure out the best format for hooks for both queries and mutations.

-  - Do we want it to be uniform {data, loading, error}?
-  - Do we want to use the second part of mutations [update, {error, loading}]?

 - Update README.md to show how to use graphql

-- SSO Token Login

 ### Errors